The Nitrogen Futures Project

 - To qualitatively analyse and assess co-benefits and trade-offs with greenhouse gas emissions, water quality and human health, across UK national, country and local scales.

-A report will be produced detailing the methods and results of modelling the different policy scenarios together with the optimisation of the spatial targeting of NH3 and NOx mitigation measures.
-The report will also discuss how emission mitigation scenarios might interact with other policy areas such as those dealing with climate change.
+The project report was published in October 2020.
+It details the methods and results of modelling the different policy scenarios together with the optimisation of the spatial targeting of NH3 and NOx mitigation measures.

 The Nitrogen Futures project builds on earlier investment in research with key stakeholders and previous projects such as: